 However, separating line breaking and page breaking means that one loses possible benefits from having both steps influence each other.
-So it is not surprising that this has been an area of research throughout the years, e.g., Mittelbach and Rowley (1992); Holkner (2006); Ciancarini et al. (2012); Piccoli et al. (2012); Hassan and Hunter (2015).
-The algorithm outlined in this paper implements some limited interaction to add flexibility to the page-breaking phase.
+Thus, it is not surprising that this has been an area of research throughout the years, eg, other works.3-7 The algorithm outlined in this paper implements some limited interaction to add flexibility to the page-breaking phase.

-The remainder of the paper is structured as follows: We first discuss general questions related to pagination, give a short overview about attempts to automate that process and the possible limitation when using a global optimization strategy for pagination.
-Section 2 then describes our framework for implementing globally optimizing pagination algorithms using a TEX/LuaTEX environment.
-In Section 3 we have a general look at approaching the problem using dynamic programming and discuss various useful customizable constraints that can be used to influence this optimization problem.
+The remainder of this paper is structured as follows.
+We first discuss general questions related to pagination and give a short overview about attempts to automate that process and the possible limitation when using a global optimization strategy for pagination.
+Section 2 then describes our framework for implementing globally optimizing pagination algorithms using a $T{EX}/LuaT{EX}$ environment.
+In Section 3, we have a general look at approaching the problem using dynamic programming and discuss various useful customizable constraints that can be used to influence this optimization problem.
 Section 4 then discusses details of the algorithms we used and gives some computational examples.
-The paper concludes with an evaluation of the algorithm quality and an outline of possible further research work.
+This paper concludes with an evaluation of the algorithm quality and an outline of possible further research work.

-Although attempts are made to introduce all necessary concepts, the paper assumes a certain level of familiarity with T_FX; if necessary refer to Knuth (986a) for an introduction.
+Although attempts are made to introduce all necessary concepts, this paper assumes a certain level of familiarity with T_EX; if necessary refer to the work of Knuth8 for an introduction.

-1.1.
-Pagination rules
+1.1 | Pagination rules